Sharadhi-654/Banking._.Management._.-ystem/README.md

 Bank Management System
 📌 Project Overview

-Karavali Bank Management System is a frontend-based DBMS project developed using HTML, CSS, and JavaScript.
+ Bank Management System is a frontend-based DBMS project developed using HTML, CSS, and JavaScript.
 It simulates real-world banking operations and demonstrates core Database Management System concepts such as CRUD Operations, SQL Queries, Stored Procedures, and Triggers through an interactive banking dashboard.

 The application provides a user-friendly interface for managing customers, branches, accounts, transactions, loans, and employees without requiring a backend database.